 Unfortunately, this medication is widely abused by individuals who have not been prescribed the drug as well as by those who have legitimate reasons to take the drug but fall victim to the euphoria that is felt with excessive use.
 Any use of this medication outside of the prescribed methods of a doctor can be considered abusive and may lead to addiction.

-Risks of Clonazepam Addiction
+What are the Risks of Clonazepam Addiction?

 Clonazepam is a highly potent benzodiazepine and central nervous system depressant which decreases abnormal activity within the brain.
 It has a half-life of 6 hours, and 0.5 mg of the medication is roughly equivalent to 20 mg of Valium.